backstage/backstage/docs/deployment/k8s.md

 ```

 There is no special wiring needed to access the PostgreSQL service.
 Since it's
-running on the same cluster, Kubernetes will inject `POSTGRES_SERVICE_HOST` and
+running on the same cluster, Kubernetes will inject `POSTGRES_HOST` and
-`POSTGRES_SERVICE_PORT` environment variables into our Backstage container.
+`POSTGRES_PORT` environment variables into our Backstage container.
 These can be used in the Backstage `app-config.yaml` along with the secrets.
 Apply this to `app-config.production.yaml` as well if you have one:

 ```yaml